-The RPC will keep the public informed about the plan's implementation via public meetings organized by the RSPC and through regular updates on the plan's website, where the report will also be posted.
+The RPC will keep the public informed about the plan's implementation via public meetings organized by the RSPC/TAC and through regular updates on the RPC's website, where the report and any related analysis will also be posted.
 Periodic messages will be shared on RPC's website and social media channels to remind the public about roadway safety and to announce notable upcoming events or projects.
 Additionally, RPC may conduct surveys periodically to gauge public awareness of the plan's implementation and to gather feedback on emerging roadway safety issues.